-Showing Is Better Than Saying
+Showing Is Better Than Saying; In Praise of the Ramsey Solutions

 In many organizations, the mission, vision and value statements hang silently on the walls.
-People glance at them once in a while but it doesn't really mean much to them.
-What's even worst is that so many organizations say something in their mission, vision and values but their actions are diametrically and visibly opposite to their words.
+People glance at them once in a while but they don't mean much to them.

 So what to do?
 Throw out those mission, vision, and value statements?
 No!
 Instead, do the following:

-1. Hold a two hour meeting with the executive team and each person asks the following questions:
+Hold a two hour meeting with the executive team and each person asks the following questions:

-A. Who are we as we see ourselves?
+A. Who are we as a team?

 B. What makes us unique in the marketplace?